htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`DAGMAN_NODE_RECORD_INFO`
-    A string that when set to ``RETRY`` will cause DAGMan to insert a nodes current retry attempt number into the nodes job ad at submission time.
+    A string that when set to ``RETRY`` will cause DAGMan to insert a nodes current retry attempt number into the nodes job ad as the attribute ``DAGManNodeRetry`` at submission time.
 This knob is not set by default.

 Throttling
 ''''''''''